cfw-guide/ios.cfw.guide/_pages/en_US/using-unc0ver.md

 **Tap the "Jailbreak" button to jailbreak your device.**
 {: .notice--success}

+If your device crashes or restarts unexpectedly and the jailbreak isn't installed, simply try running the exploit again until it does work.
+{:.notice--info}

 ## Settings for unc0ver

 In the "Settings" tab, there are multiple options for customizing the jailbreak experience.